aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

 * `vswitch_id` - (Deprecated) It has been deprecated from version 1.7.1 and new field 'vswitch_ids' replaces it.
 * `vswitch_ids` - (Optional) List of virtual switch IDs in which the ecs instances to be launched.
 * `removal_policies` - (Optional) RemovalPolicy is used to select the ECS instances you want to remove from the scaling group when multiple candidates for removal exist.
 Optional values:
-    - OldestInstance: removes the first ECS instance attached to the scaling group.
+    - OldestInstance: removes the ECS instance that is added to the scaling group at the earliest point in time.
-    - NewestInstance: removes the first ECS instance attached to the scaling group.
+    - NewestInstance: removes the ECS instance that is added to the scaling group at the latest point in time.
-    - OldestScalingConfiguration: removes the ECS instance with the oldest scaling configuration.
+    - OldestScalingConfiguration: removes the ECS instance that is created based on the earliest scaling configuration.
-    - Default values: OldestScalingConfiguration and OldestInstance.
-You can enter up to two removal policies.
+    - Default values: Default value of RemovalPolicy.1: OldestScalingConfiguration.
+Default value of RemovalPolicy.2: OldestInstance.
 * `db_instance_ids` - (Optional) If an RDS instance is specified in the scaling group, the scaling group automatically attaches the Intranet IP addresses of its ECS instances to the RDS access whitelist.
     - The specified RDS instance must be in running status.
     - The specified RDS instance’s whitelist must have room for more IP addresses.